go-gitea/gitea/docs/content/doc/advanced/migrations.en-us.md

 # Migration Features

-The new migration features introduced in Gitea 1.9.0.
-It defined two interfaces to support migrating repositories data from other git host platforms to gitea or in future migrating gitea data to other git host platform.
-Currently, it only implements to migrate from github via APIv3 to Gitea.
+The new migration features were introduced in Gitea 1.9.0.
+It defines two interfaces to support migrating repositories data from other git host platforms to gitea or, in the future migrating gitea data to other git host platforms.
+Currently, only the migrations from github via APIv3 to Gitea is implemented.

-First of all, Gitea defines some standard objects, `Repository`, `Milestone`, `Release`, `Label`, `Issue`, `Comment`, `PullRequest`.
+First of all, Gitea defines some standard objects in packages `modules/migrations/base`.
+They are `Repository`, `Milestone`, `Release`, `Label`, `Issue`, `Comment`, `PullRequest`.

 ## Downloader Interfaces

 To migrate from a new git host platform, there are two steps to be updated.

-- You should implement a Downloader which could get repository all kinds of informations.
+- You should implement a `Downloader` which will get all kinds of repository informations.
-- You should implement a DownloaderFactory which could detect if the url should match the factory and new a Downloader
+- You should implement a `DownloaderFactory` which is used to detect if the URL matches and create a Downloader.
-- You should RegisterDownloaderFactory when init
+- You'll need to register the `DownloaderFactory` via `RegisterDownloaderFactory` on init.

 ```Go
 type Downloader interface {